 I highly recommend:

-The Craftsman by Two Brothers: Owned by Two Brothers Artisan Brewing, this is a fun, hip spot in the heart of downtown.
-This is a multi-level dining establishment incorporating the Market Café with a coffee bar, the farm-to-table Modern Tavern restaurant on the second floor and a cocktail bar featuring high-end handmade cocktails on the third floor with outdoor terrace.
-Their brunch menu is extensive with many great options.
-I had a great Sunday brunch with an excellent eggs Florentine benedict.
-The service was excellent.
-They are known for their artisan beer and coffee.
-16 W. Jefferson.
+Two Brothers Barrel House: Owned by Two Brothers Artisan Brewing, this is a fun, hip spot in the heart of downtown.
+This is a multi-level dining establishment.
+When I went it was called The Craftsman by Two Brothers which had the Market Cafe with a coffee bar, the farm-to-table Modern Tavern restaurant on the second floor and a cocktail bar featuring high-end handmade cocktails on the third floor with outdoor terrace.
+The have recently remodeled the space.
+They now the Barrel House for craft cocktails, artisan beer and American comfort food.
+They still do brunch on Saturdays and Sundays.
+The bar on the third floor is now called The Third Floor which served wine, cocktails, beer and small plates.
 They also have a Tap House near the brewery in Warrenville, a Brewpub and Tavern in Aurora and a Tap House and Brewery in Scottsdale, AZ.